 The Two Rules for a Good November Trip

 The low crowds are partly a result of school and holiday schedules, but also the unpredictable weather.
-I can tell you right now what the weather will be like on July 25, 2018 (clear skies, hot and dry).
-But I don’t know what the weather will be on November 25, which is only 20 days away.
+I can tell you right now what the weather will be like on July 25, 2029 (clear skies, hot and dry, hazy, possibly heavy smoke from fires).
+But I don’t know what the weather will be on November 25, which is only 20 days away as I write this.
 It could be a warm fall day that sees me getting ready to run in shorts or a fierce winter day where I’m pulling out the skis.
 You just don’t know.

-So the key to making the most of Yosemite in November, as we’ve learned from 14 years of living here and over 20 years of recreating here (as of November 2016), is flexibility.
-I would say the following general rules of thumb apply:
+So the key to making the most of Yosemite in November, as we’ve learned from 17 years of living here and over 35 years of recreating here (as of November 2020), is flexibility.
+The following rules of thumb apply:

 If you’re prepared for that, you can fill up a vacation (or several weekends) with Yosemite activities.

-But from the middle of October on, we are in the rainy season and any given period can bring rain or snow.
-John Dill, in his forwared to the rock climbing guidebook, likes to point out that on October 11, 1983, a climber on El Cap collapsed from heat exhaustion.
+From the middle of October on, we are in the rainy season (hopefully) and any given period can bring rain or snow or gorgeous warm days.
+John Dill, in his forward to the rock climbing guidebook, likes to point out that on October 11, 1983, a climber on El Capitan collapsed from heat exhaustion.
 On October 11, 1984, a party on Washington Column had to be rescued due to hypothermia.

 But what if it snows or rains?
 What then?